 There’s a lot to remember when you’re dealing with a personal injury case.
 At Amicus, we see some of the common mistakes made by attorneys, and we want to help you avoid those same mistakes.
-This articles lists some of the most common areas where mistakes are made by attorneys involved in personal injury cases.
+This article lists some of the most common areas where mistakes are made by attorneys involved in personal injury cases.

 Neglecting Medicare Set Aside Accounts

-To qualify for an Medicare Set Aside account, the client must be a Medicare recipient at the time of settlement.
+To qualify for a Medicare Set Aside account, the client must be a Medicare recipient at the time of settlement.
 A client may also qualify if he or she is not currently receiving Medicare, but the total amount of the settlement is over $250,000, and the client would reasonably be expected to qualify for Medicare within 30 months of the settlement.

 Failure to Retain Your Own Financial Expert

 Failing to retain your own financial expert could open you up to potential “failure to inform” malpractice, as evidenced in Grillo v.
 Pettiete et al. Cause No.96-145090-92 and Grillo v.
 Henry Cause 96-167943-96, 96th District Court, Tarrant County, TX.
 We are financial planners specializing in settlement planning committed to protecting attorneys from liability.
-We will fight to ensure that your clients get the best possible deal, maximize their settlement longevity and minimize liability exposure.
+We will fight to ensure that your clients get the best possible deal, maximize their settlement longevity, and minimize liability exposure.

 Failure to Use HIPAA to Your Advantage